arangodb/docs-hugo/site/content/3.12/introduction/about-arangodb.md

 menuTitle: About ArangoDB
 weight: 10
 description: >-
-  ArangoDB is a scalable database management system for graphs, with a broad range of features and a rich ecosystem
+  ArangoDB is a scalable graph database system with native support for other data models and a built-in search engine, for the cloud and on-premises
 archetype: default
 ---
+ArangoDB is a scalable database management system for graphs, with a broad range of features and a rich ecosystem
+{.lead}

 ![ArangoDB Overview Diagram](../../images/arangodb-overview-diagram.png)

 It supports a variety of data access patterns with a single, composable query